sbrownbear/english_practice/English_gramma_in_use_21-30.md

 Yours sincerely, Mrs. Adam.

 ## Unit 26.
-Can, could, be able to
+Can, could, be able to.

 We can see the lake from our bedroom window